 Some time back I did a yummy shrimp version of the famous honey garlic sauce from some crispy honey garlic chicken.
 This sauce is loved by millions and rightly so because it is so, so simple but very, very flavorful.
-So today we’ll be making some slow cooker honey garlic chicken with carrots, green beans and potatoes for that complete one pot meal.
+So today we’ll be making some slow cooker honey garlic chicken with carrots, green beans and potatoes for that complete one-pot meal.

-SLOW COOKER HONEY GARLIC CHICKEN TIPS AND TRICKS:
+SLOW COOKER HONEY GARLIC CHICKEN RECIPE TIPS

-Sauce: Use cornstarch slurry (cornstarch plus cold water) to thicken the sauce in the slow cooker.
-In this recipe, we put it in about 45 minutes before it finishes cooking but you can also do this on the stove top once it’s all cooked.
+Sauce – Use cornstarch slurry (cornstarch plus cold water) to thicken the sauce in the slow cooker.
+In this recipe, we put it in about 45 minutes before it finishes cooking but you can also do this on the stovetop once it’s all cooked.
 A cornstarch slurry is the quickest way to thicken the sauce compared to regular flour or cooking it down through evaporation.
-If you don’t have cornstarch and don’t want it in your kitchen, cooking it down over the stove top will work but just takes longer.
+If you don’t have cornstarch and don’t want it in your kitchen, cooking it down over the stovetop will work but just takes longer.

-Rendered Fat: If you want to remove the rendered fat from the sauce before thickening it, use a fat separator.
+Rendered Fat – If you want to remove the rendered fat from the sauce before thickening it, use a fat separator.

-Vegetables: If you don’t want the hassle of peeling regular carrots, you can switch them with baby carrots.
+Vegetables – If you don’t want the hassle of peeling regular carrots, you can switch them with baby carrots.
 The same goes for the red potatoes and baby potatoes.
 You can also switch green beans with asparagus.
 Or you can leave out of the vegetables completely if you only want to cook the chicken.

 And that’s it.
-This simple, one pot meal is easy from start to finish.
+This simple, one-pot meal is easy from start to finish.
 If you want to explore more honey garlic chicken choices, try out this honey garlic chicken skillet.
 Enjoy it with some green beans or asparagus and some mashed or scalloped baked potatoes.

 Enjoy and happy cooking!